Ihebowski/ExploreEase/README.md

  ├── services/       # API calls and business logic └── main.dart       # Main entry point of the app
 ```

-## Features Under Development

-- **Search Functionality**: Ability to search for specific places by name or category.
-- **User Profile**: View and edit user profile details.

 ## Contributions